Lakers Rumors: Andre Iguodala Hints Coach Luke Walton’s Recruitment Of Klay Thompson, Per ‘SB Nation’

 “But Thompson is an unrestricted free agent next summer, theoretically free to sign with any NBA team, BIG 3 team, or horse racing team he wants.
 Because of this tweet, as well as Thompson, being the son of Lakers legend Mychal Thompson — who is also the Lakers’ local radio broadcaster and the owner of one of the best Twitter accounts on the planet — there is going to be even more speculation that Klay could be the max-level free agent that L.A.’s Luol Dengbuyout officially gave them the room for,” Faigen wrote.

 Klay Thompson is set to become an unrestricted free agent next summer and expected to receive interest from several NBA teams, including the Lakers.
 With the arrival of LeBron James in Los Angeles, the Lakers are expected to become a significant team once again in the Western Conference.
-However, despite having the best basketball player on the planet, their roster, as currently constructed, is not in a position to beat the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
+However, despite having who many call the best basketball player on the planet, their roster, as currently constructed, is not in a position to beat the reigning NBA champions, Golden State Warriors, in a best-of-seven series.

 Klay Thompson sports new look, muses about joining BIG3 https://t.co/cFj991k9kU pic.twitter.com/OOqDQDI3np